waku-org/docs.waku.org/docs/guides/js-waku/use-waku-create-app.md

 title: "Bootstrap DApps Using @waku/create-app"
 ---

-This guide provides detailed steps to bootstrap your next `js-waku` project from [various example templates](https://github.com/waku-org/js-waku-examples/tree/master/examples) using the [@waku/create-app](https://www.npmjs.com/package/@waku/create-app) package.
+This guide provides detailed steps to bootstrap your next `@waku/sdk` project from [various example templates](https://github.com/waku-org/js-waku-examples/tree/master/examples) using the [@waku/create-app](https://www.npmjs.com/package/@waku/create-app) package.

 ## Usage

-Initialize a new `js-waku` template using any of the following methods:
+Initialize a new `@waku/sdk` template using any of the following methods:

 ```mdx-code-block
 import Tabs from '@theme/Tabs';